sepehrjo/sepehrjo.github.io/README.md

 # Sepehr Jokanian - Portfolio

-This is the personal portfolio website for Sepehr Jokanian, an AI Developer & Machine Learning Specialist.
+This is the personal portfolio website for Sepehr Jokanian.

 ## Tech Stack